 JAZZ IT UP AT THE MUSEUM OF CONTEMPORARY ART

 If a vacation in Miami happens to include the last Friday of the month, head to the Museum of Contemporary Art for free live jazz.
 Crowds gather at the plaza outside at 8 p.m.
 General admission to the museum itself is only $5, and there are no admission fees for veterans, children under 12, and Bank of America cardholders.

 Anyone who watched the 2014 movie "Chef" likely came away craving an authentic Cuban sandwich.
 Head to Enriqueta's Sandwich Shop for an old-fashioned counter-style meal of delicious Cuban sandwiches stuffed with croquetas (fried tidbits, often of mashed potato) or an extra layer of pork.
 Yelp reviewers praise the regular specials, crispy bread, and affordable prices.
 Reviews identify Islas Canarias as a good spot to try croquetas on their own.

 Bring the family to the Miami Children's Museum for a day of educational, hands-on exhibits.
-Admission is usually $20 a person, but visitors get in for free from 3 p.m. to 9 p.m. on the third Friday of every month.
-Kids can build at the Construction Zone, explore the two-story Castle of Dreams, learn about animal care at Pet Central, and role-play at a kid-size supermarket.
+Admission is usually $20 a person ($15 for Floridians), but visitors get in for free from 3 p.m. to 9 p.m. on the third Friday of every month.
+Kids can build at the Construction Zone, explore the two-story Castle of Dreams, scale the Mount MichiMu rock-climbing wall, and role-play at a kid-size supermarket.

 Find free and donation-based yoga by the scenic bay and beaches in Bayfront Park.
 The Third Street Beach Yoga studio is active every day of the week, with donation-based sunrise and sunset classes led by certified yoga instructors.
 Students should bring their own towel (instead of a mat), sunscreen, and water.